 - Yarn F Gulfstream (26827)

-- A pair of sandals with plastic or leather upper foot straps of approx 4cm (1½in) in width across the foot
+A pair of sandals with plastic or leather upper foot straps of approx 4cm (1½in) in width across the foot – see below for links!

 With Yarn B and using the 1.5mm hook (or the largest hook which fits through the punched hole), pull yarn through the first hole on one side of the upper strap, change to 3.5mm hook and secure with a ss.
 Ch5, skip the hole on the other edge of the strap that is directly opposite the one just worked and dc in the adjacent hole, swapping to the smaller hook to secure the yarn through the hole if required.
 Using the 3.5mm hook, ch5, skip one hole on the opposite side and dc in the adjacent hole, swapping to the smaller hook to secure the yarn through the hole if required.
 Cont until you have worked all alternate holes on both sides of the strap.
 Fasten off.